-When you’re half way in to the summer holidays and running out of ideas for things to do then a trip to the local park is the easiest thing to organise.
+When you’re half way in to the holidays and running out of ideas for things to do then a trip to the local park is the easiest thing to organise.
 Take a backpack with your lunch and some water, pop the bike or scooter in the car boot and away you go.
-You can keep kids amused for hours outdoors, especially if there’s a play area but we enjoy going a little off the beaten track and finding places to explore nature, especially after our trip to the theatre to see Sarah and Duck last week Arlo has been requesting to feed the ducks every morning.
+You can keep kids amused for hours outdoors, especially if there’s a play area but we enjoy going a little off the beaten track and finding places to explore nature, and of course to feed the ducks.

-I’ve collated a list of our favourite places to visit and I’ve printed off a selection of RSPB resources from twinkl.com which we use on our adventures, usually scavenger hunts and bird spotting sheets work best but you can find practically anything to suit your trip, we can spend all day outdoors and most of the time Arlo doesn’t want to come home.
+I’ve collated a list of our favourite places to visit and I’ve printed off a selection of RSPB resources from twinkl.com which we use on our adventures, usually scavenger hunts and bird spotting sheets work best but you can find practically anything to suit your trip, we can spend all day outdoors in summer and a good couple of hours in the winter too – most of the time Arlo doesn’t want to come home.

-You can complete most of the activities by exploring parks close to home, hence I’ve created a lost of some of the best parks in Birmingham which is full of hidden green spaces if you know where to look.
+I’ve created a list of some of the best parks in Birmingham which is full of hidden green spaces if you know where to look.
 You can have a grand outdoor adventure in the middle of the city, its not just about feeding the ducks.

 Whilst I’m here, bread isn’t the greatest thing for ducks so stick to small quantities and try taking out oats with you instead.
 I always keep a box in my car boot so we can take a pit stop whenever we pass a duck pond.

 Without further a do, here’s our top parks in and around Birmingham for you to explore:

 1. The Leasowes